kartverket/ALB_Best_Practice_Manual/README.md

 The evolution of ALB sensor technologies has been high and in 2019 the current generation of Riegl, Hexagon and Optech sensors were evaluated by an ALB working group over a range of river types.
 However, the delivery was not a direct comparative study of sensors, but rather an in-depth investigation into the use of ALB as a tool for more efficient management of rivers and freshwater bodies.

-- River surveys
+## River surveys
-Since 2019, NVE, Skagerak Energi and Hafslund Eco have mapped more than 30 rivers and ALB is the de facto dataset that provides input for accurate hydraulic models and hydro-morphological analyses, such as monitoring sediment transport and erosion over time and simulating flood mitigation programs. <Link to list of rivers>
+Since 2019, NVE, Skagerak Energi and Hafslund Eco have mapped more than 30 rivers and ALB is the de facto dataset that provides input for accurate hydraulic models and hydro-morphological analyses, such as monitoring sediment transport and erosion over time and simulating flood mitigation programs.
+- 2021 Bøelva
+- 2021 Lærdalselva
+- 2021 Lærdalselva Drone
+- 2021 Glomma
+- 2021 Tangelva, Gjermåa and Leira
+- 2021 Hallingdalselven

-- Lake and reservoir surveys
+## Lake and reservoir surveys
 To create a seamless elevation model and provide a dataset suitable for habitat and ecosystem management, ALB has been used to complement multibeam measurements.
-ALB has also been used to accurately map hydroelectric reservoirs to monitor sedimentation and facilitate volume estimation. <Link to list of lakes>
+ALB has also been used to accurately map hydroelectric reservoirs to monitor sedimentation and facilitate volume estimation.
+- 2018 Benna
+- 2020 Benna
+- 2021 Selbusjøen
+- 2021 Krøderen

-- Marine surveys
+## Marine surveys
 A number of ALB surveys have been conducted in the marine environment with the intention of providing a set of test areas from different parts of Norway where one can investigate ALB as a source for coastal habitat mapping.
-ALB is also an important tool for producing hazard maps for fast clay landslides near the coastal zone. <Link to list of marine datasets>.
+ALB is also an important tool for producing hazard maps for fast clay landslides near the coastal zone.
+- 2021 Helligvær
+- 2021 Bliksvær
+- 2021 Fjøløy
+- 2023 Fauske
+- 2024 Færder Nasjonalpark

 # ALB Procurement Process